-According to the both Ibiquity and the FCC, which stated in the Notice of Proposed rule making, the reason for interim IBOC operations are:
+According to both Ibiquity and the FCC, which stated in the Notice of Proposed Rulemaking, the reason for interim IBOC operations are:

 iBiquity’s IBOC DAB technology provides for enhanced sound fidelity, improved reception, and new data services.
 IBOC is a method of transmitting near-CD quality audio signals to radio receivers along with new data services such as station, song and artist identification, stock and news information, as well as local traffic and weather bulletins.
 This technology allows broadcasters to use their current radio spectrum to transmit AM and FM analog signals simultaneously with new higher quality digital signals.
 These digital signals eliminate the static, hiss, pops, and fades associated with the current analog radio system.
 IBOC was designed to bring the benefits of digital audio broadcasting to analog radio while preventing interference to the host analog station and stations on the same channel and adjacent channels.
 IBOC technology makes use of the existing AM and FM bands (In-Band) by adding digital carriers to a radio station‘s analog signal, allowing broadcasters to transmit digitally on their existing channel assignments (On-Channel) iBiquity IBOC technology will also allow for radios to be ”backward and forward” compatible, allowing them to receive traditional analog broadcasts from stations that have yet to convert and digital broadcasts from stations that have converted.
 Current analog radios will continue to receive the analog portions of the broadcast.

-I can think of no other greater threat to free over the air broadcasting than HD Radio and the degradation of AM and FM services that comes with it.
+I can think of no other greater threat to free over-the-air broadcasting than HD Radio and the degradation of AM and FM services that come with it.
 The consumer has shown that they don’t care.
-If given the choice between free over the air broadcasting that has mediocre programming and is full of interference, and some type of paid internet streaming service that sounds reasonable with good programming, they’ll go for the latter.
+If given the choice between free over-the-air broadcasting that has mediocre programming and is full of interference, and some type of paid internet streaming service that sounds reasonable with good programming, they’ll go for the latter.